TechTeam473/techteam473.github.io/index.md

 ---
 title: Home
 excerpt: "We're a six person team who share a love of computer science.
 We host a wide variety of skills and passions that allow us to make incredible things.
-Our current project is Fable, an open world RPG filled with magical calamities and governmental tensions."
+Our current project is the Epic of Nalia, an open world RPG filled with magical calamities and governmental tensions."
 ---

 <style>